AsimAlam/WhiteBoard/README.md

 # Collaborative Whiteboard

 Collaborative Whiteboard is a full-stack, real-time drawing canvas that empowers distributed teams to brainstorm, sketch, and annotate together.
-Built with a React frontend and Node.js/Socket.io backend, it supports freehand drawing, text labels, geometric shapes, and image uploads—everything updates instantly across all connected clients.
+Built with a React frontend and Node.js/Socket.io backend, it supports freehand drawing, text labels, geometric shapes, and image uploads everything updates instantly across all connected clients.

-- Persistent Canvas State: Every stroke and object is saved in a database so boards can be revisited or resumed at any time.
+- **Persistent Canvas State:** Every stroke and object is saved in a database so boards can be revisited or resumed at any time.
-- Role-Based Access & Permissions: Board owners can invite collaborators, then selectively grant or revoke drawing, commenting, or viewing rights.
+- **Role-Based Access & Permissions:** Board owners can invite collaborators, then selectively grant or revoke drawing, commenting, or viewing rights.
-- Secure Authentication: Users sign in seamlessly with Google OAuth, ensuring a trusted and familiar login flow.
+- **Secure Authentication:** Users sign in seamlessly with Google OAuth, ensuring a trusted and familiar login flow.
-- Downloadable Exports: Anyone with access can export the current board view as a high-resolution PNG or a paginated PDF.
+- **Downloadable Exports:** Anyone with access can export the current board view as a high-resolution PNG or a paginated PDF.
-- Owner Notes & Annotations: Board owners get a dedicated sidebar for jotting meeting minutes, action items, or reminders tied to each board.
+- **Owner Notes & Annotations:** Board owners get a dedicated sidebar for jotting meeting minutes, action items, or reminders tied to each board.

 Whether you’re running a remote design sprint, teaching online classes, or simply whiteboarding ideas with friends, this app makes collaboration fluid, secure, and endlessly flexible.